CGJennings/se3docs/docs/um-gc-preview.md

 ## Ink Saver

 You can switch to a simplified rendering of your game component using **View/Ink Saver**.
 By default, this renders only the component's text and shapes on a white background.
 (Some components may optionally render other elements.)
-Note that this option is global, and also affects printing and exporting.
+Note that this option affects all component drawing, including when printing and exporting.